ove/ove-install/README.md

 ## Supported platforms

-The system has been fully tested on macOS 10.13.4 (High Sierra), Ubuntu 18.04 (desktop and server), both bare metal deployment and docker.
+The system has been tested on Ubuntu 18.04 (desktop and server), macOS 10.13.4 (High Sierra), and Windows 8.1 Enterprise.

 Docker version: